eryxatibm/devops-interview/exercise.md

 1. Container 1: Must inclue the MySQL database tables definition from `templates/msql/init_db.sql`
 2. Container 2: Must include a Linux system with the file `data/sample/sample.csv` at the path `/var/data`
-3. Container 3: Must include a Linux system with Task management solution (Jenkins, Cron, Airflow, etc.)
+3. Container 3: Must include a Linux system with Task management solution capable to run Python jobs (Jenkins, Cron, Airflow, etc.)

 **Considerations**
 Consider you are the owner of container 2 and Container 3, but not of Container 1.